DaymudeLab/assembly-theory-JOSS/paper.md

 Both use curated reference datasets representing different classes of molecules, arranged roughly in order of increasing molecular size and complexity:

 - `gdb13_1201`: 1,201 small, organic molecular structures sampled from GDB-13, a database of enumerated chemical structures containing Carbon, Hydrogen, Nitrogen, Oxygen, Sulfur, and Chlorine that are constrained only by valence rules and quantum mechanics but may not be chemically stable or synthesizable [@Blum2009-970million].
-Our sample includes all 201 molecules in GDB-13 with 4&ndash;5 heavy atoms and 200 randomly sampled molecules for each number of heavy atoms from 6&ndash;10.
+Our sample includes all 201 molecules with 4&ndash;5 heavy atoms and 200 randomly sampled molecules for each number of heavy atoms from 6&ndash;10.
 These molecules' MA range from 2&ndash;9.
 - `gdb17_800`: 800 organic molecular structures sampled from the larger GDB-17 database, which includes additional nuclei beyond GDB-13 such as the halogens Flourine and Iodine [@Ruddigkeit2012-enumeration166].
 Compared to GDB-13, these molecules are typically larger and represent more structural diversity.